mquinson/shutorial/v2/README.md

 - globbing: Selecting many files together.
 - viewing: Seeing files' content (introducting cat, head, tail, less).
 - searching: Searching files (introducting locate and find).
+- grepping: Crawling files (introducting grep).

 Here are the lessons that I have in the older format but still need to be converted:

-- grepping: Crawling files (introducting grep)
 - piping: Redirecting I/O (introducting < > >> and |)
 - seding: Editing streams on the fly (introducting sed)